MMorrison26/Online_News_Project/README.md

 ### Dashboard

-Our final Tableau site up and running with 9 sheets and various visualizations.
+Our final Tableau site is up and running with 9 sheets and various visualizations.
 Each sheet looks at 1 of the questions we originally asked, seeing if we can pinpoint a notable predictor.
 Feel free to use the interactive filters to view specific popularity bins.
 While there is a lot of interesting information in our dataset, we're not convinced of overall trends based on these illustrations.
 #### [Link to Tableau](https://public.tableau.com/app/profile/maddie4284/viz/Online_News_Popularity/Online_News?publish=yes)